ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 For example, because Internet addresses are allocated to service providers by blocks of prefixes, an `ISP` property would be best associated with the Internet address domain.
-On the other hand, a property that explains why a PID was formed, or how it relates a provider's network, would best be associated with the PID domain.
+On the other hand, a property that explains why a PID was formed, or how it relates to a provider's network, would best be associated with the PID domain.

 <!-- Begin of removing -->